Tutorial: How to make a miniature vintage suitcase

 - fabric - I used faux leather (black for the cover and brown for the corner accents), and a floral beige fabric for the inner lining but you can use any fabric you want.
 It does not have to be leather.

-- aluminum foil tape (optional, you can simply skip this step)
+- aluminum foil tape (optional, you can simply skip this step or use fabric instead)

 - leather - we're making miniature belts from this.
 If you don't have leather, you can also fashion this out of fabric